 The exact cause of nonallergic rhinitis is unknown.
 The condition occurs when blood vessels in the nose expand and fill the nasal lining with blood and fluid.

-There are several possible causes for vasomotor rhinitis.
 These include hyperresponsive nerve endings in the nose, not unlike the way the lungs react when a person has asthma.
 Despite having lots of different triggers, vasomotor rhinitis always exhibits the same symptoms of swollen nasal membranes, congestion, or excessive mucus.

 Research has linked idiopathic rhinitis to many different triggers: